-STUDENT: D Before this evaluation is attempted, the student must have completed independently at least 3 thyroid uptakes under the supervision of a technologist.
+Before this evaluation is attempted, the student must have completed independently at least 3 thyroid uptakes under the supervision of a technologist.
 The technologist evaluating the student should circle the performance level for each item.

-PA TIENT CARE: 1.
+PA [.]
+FIENT CARE: 1.
 Verify patient identification and written orders for study Met Not met Not applicable 2.
 Communicate with patient (including procedure explanation) Met Not met Not applicable 3.
 Obtain appropriate history (also verify correct patient preparation for study; rule out contraindications) Met Not met Not applicable 4.
 Administer capsule Met Not met Not applicable 5.
 Provide appropriate patient care Met Not met Not applicable 6.
 Assist in patient transfer Met Not met Not applicable 7.
-Provide safe and dignified environment Met Not met Not applicable INS STRUMENTATION: 8.
+Provide safe and dignified environment Met Not met Not applicable INS TRUMENTATION: 8.
 Calibrate uptake probe for radionuclide Met Not met Not applicable 9.
-Acquire room background Met Not met Not applicable PEI RFORM UPTAKE: 10.
+Acquire room background Met Not met Not applicable PEF RFORM UPTAKE: 10.
 Wait appropriate time following tracer administration Met Not met Not applicable 11.
 Remove attenuating objects Met Not met Not applicable 12.
 Position patient correctly Met Not met Not applicable 13.
 Place detector at correct distance from patient Met Not met Not applicable 14.
 Collect neck and thigh counts for appropriate time interval Met Not met Not applicable 15.
-Collect standard counts for appropriate time interval Met Not met Not applicable со MPLETING THE STUDY: 16.
-Label data correctly Met Not met Not applicable 17.
-Perform uptake calculation correctly Met Not met Not applicable Present data to supervisor Met Not met Not applicable 19.
-Discharge the patient Met Not met Not applicable
+Collect standard counts for appropriate time interval Met Not met Not applicable со MPLETING THE STUDY: Label data correctly Met Not met Not applicable 17.
+Perform uptake calculation correctly Met Not met Not applicable 18.
+Present data to supervisor Met Not met Not applicable 19.

-Competency Evaluation Thyroid Uptake continued RADIATION / BIOHAZARDS: 20.
-Observe precautions throughout study Met Not met Not applicable 20.
-Observe precautions throughout study iviet Not met чос аррпсаые PROBLEM SOLVING: 21.
-Recognize problems & handle each appropriately Met Not met Not applicable Failure to perform this task constitutes an automatic failure of this competency.
-Comments: After observing the student complete this study, I believe that he/she is competent to perform this study with minimal assistance.
-Technologist: Date:
+Competency Evaluation Thyroid Uptake continued...

+RADIATION / BIOHAZARDS:

+20. Observe precautions throughout study Met Not met Not applicable PROBLEM SOLVING: 21.
+Recognize problems & handle each appropriately Met Not met Not applicable

+Failure to perform this task constitutes an automatic failure of this competency.

+Technologist: Dat te: ------------------- -----